lisawilliams/lisa/_posts/2022-11-28-mastodon-101-for-journalists.markdown

 1. As someone running the social media accounts for a large newsroom, to say that I have been frustrated and disappointed by how companies running centralized social media have operated is an understatement.
 2. The prospect of a federated social network where we could set up our own server, and have more control over how it is run, is pretty attractive.
 Personally, I think it's time for news organizations, and public media more broadly, to own a piece of the pie.
-3. So far I've really enjoyed the experience of being in community on Mastodon.
-4. Every new platform gives us a new opportunity to be in community in a new way.
-I deliberately chose to manage and run our Mastodon account very differently than I run our Twitter account, and the results have been enlightening.
+3. Every new platform gives us a new opportunity to be in community in a new way.
+I deliberately chose to manage and run our Mastodon account very differently than I run our Twitter account.
+I've enjoyed the experience so far and I think we can build a relationship that is valuable to our newsroom and to the people who care about the community we share.

 ### What is the fediverse?